ricosjp/allgebra-repository-template/README.md

 [WIP]: https://insider.windows.com/

-Windows 10 is not supported because we cannot handle NVIDIA GPU managed by Windows from WSL2 without CUDA on WSL2.
+Windows 10 is not supported because we cannot handle NVIDIA GPU managed by Windows kernel from WSL2.
+Please upgrade to Windows 11.

 VSCode setup
 -------------